Luyanda Zuma: Miss Charm 2023

 In 2023, Zuma represented South Africa at the international pageant Miss Charm 2023 held in Ho Chi Minh City, Vietnam.
-She was officially designated as Miss Charm South Africa 2023 by the pageant’s national organisers becoming the first South African beauty pageant to held the title.
-During the competition, she advanced into the Top 6 finalists.
+She was designated as Miss Charm South Africa 2023 by the pageant's national organisers becoming the first South African beauty pageant to held the title.
+During the competition, she was advanced into the Top 6 finalists.

 Miss South Africa 2025

 In 2025, Zuma returned to the Miss South Africa pageant, three years after her first appearance in 2022.
 Her entry video went viral with millions of views and likes all over the internet and social media platforms.
 She was officially announced as one of the Top 10 finalists on 16 September 2025.
 She entered the competition with a renewed sense of purpose and using the platform to uplift young people and communities.
-On the 25th October 2025, she was crowned the new Miss South Africa 2025 1st Runner-Up where by Qhawekazi Mazaleni was crowned the winner.
+On 25 October 2025, she was crowned the new Miss South Africa 2025 1st Runner-Up where by Qhawekazi Mazaleni was crowned the winner.

 Controversy

 After Zuma was crowned the new Miss South Africa 2025 first runner-up, the Miss South Africa Organisation warned the public about a scam using her name to solicit fake donations.
-A social media post falsely claimed to raise R20 000 on her behalf.
+A social media post falsely claimed to raise R20000 on her behalf.
 She denied any involvement and urged her followers not to engage with the fraudulent campaign.